galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_08/index.md

 <div class='right'><a href='/src/CloudMan/index.md'><img src="/src/Images/GalaxyLogos/cloudman-logo.jpg" alt="CloudMan" width="300" /></a></div>

-**We just released an update to Galaxy !CloudMan on AWS.** CloudMan offers an easy way to get a personal and completely functional instance of Galaxy in the cloud in just a few minutes, without any manual configuration or imposed quotas.
+**We just released an update to Galaxy CloudMan on AWS.** CloudMan offers an easy way to get a personal and completely functional instance of Galaxy in the cloud in just a few minutes, without any manual configuration or imposed quotas.
 Once running, you have complete control over Galaxy, including the ability to install new tools.

 This is a minor update release with the following changes:
 * Galaxy 16.04 update